-Task #3.2: Hawaii Regional Project
+Task 3.2- Hawaii Regional Project

-University of Hawaii

-Objective(s)

 A supply chain based on fiber feedstocks transported to a conversion facility located at Campbell Industrial Park (CIP) on Oahu will be evaluated (Figure 1).
 CIP is the current site of two oil refineries.
-Construction and demolition (C&D) wood waste from PVT Landfill could be primary source of feedstock.
+Construction and demolition (C&D) wood waste from PVT Landfill could be the primary source of feedstock.
 Other sources will be evaluated from elsewhere on Oahu and from outer islands, including MSW stream from outer islands and mining of current stocks of waste in place.

 Waste streams and purpose grown crops form the basis for a hub and spoke supply system with the hub located on Oahu.
 Pipelines for jet fuel transport are in place from CIP to Daniel K. Inouye International Airport and adjacent Joint Base Pearl Harbor/Hickam.
 Other coproduct off-takers for alternative diesel fuel (ADF) include Hawaiian Electric Co. and several military bases (Schofield Barracks (~50 MW alternative fuel-capable power plant under development), Kaneohe Marine Corp Base, etc.).
 Hawaii Gas (local gas utility) is also seeking alternative sources of methane if methane or feedstock suitable for methane production is available as a coproduct.
 Hawaii Gas currently off takes feedstock (naphtha) from refinery.

-Possible Locations of Value Chain Participants